VividCortex/go-database-sql-tutorial/README.md

 Error Handling
 ==============

-Go defines a special error constant, called `sql.ErrNoRows`, which is returned from `rows.Next()` when the result is empty.
+Go defines a special error constant, called `sql.ErrNoRows`, which is returned from `QueryRow()` when the result is empty.
 This needs to be handled as a special case in most circumstances.
 An empty result is often not considered an error by application code, and if you don't check whether an error is this special constant, you'll cause application-code errors you didn't expect.